Tamil diaspora: Canada

 Canada has a large concentration of Sri Lankan Tamils, almost 90% of the Tamil population - amounting to 120,000.
-Tamil is taught from primary to pre-university level and 100% of them learn the language with interest.
-The cultural needs of the community are catered to well by round the clock radio/television channels and by numerous Tamil publications - literary and religious.
 Several Canadian universities contain large Tamil Student Associations (TSAs).

 As per the 2021 Canadian census, Tamil Canadians number approximately 240,000 and account for roughly 0.7% of Canada's population.

 There are many more pro-active voluntary organisations keeping the Tamil culture alive.
-Toronto is home to the largest Tamil-speaking population outside Asia.

 United States

 Central New Jersey contains the largest population concentration of Indian Americans of Tamil descent.
 Sizeable populations of Indian American Tamils have also settled in New York City, and New Jersey and New York house separate Tamil Sangams.
 The Washington, D.C. metropolitan area on the East Coast as well as Silicon Valley on the West Coast also have Tamil associations.
 On the other hand, the New York City and Los Angeles metropolitan areas and Central New Jersey are home to the largest concentrations of Tamil-speaking Sri Lankan Americans.

-According to the U.S. Census Bureau’s 2012-2016 American Community Survey, there are 438,699 people speaking Tamil at home in the US.
+According to the U.S. Census Bureau's 2012-2016 American Community Survey, there are 438,699 people speaking Tamil at home in the US.